Analysis | ‘Hanging chads,’ meet ‘naked ballots’

 It’s also possible that the number of “naked ballots” we see could be higher than it has historically been, given that so many people will be casting ballots by mail for the first time in this election and might be more prone to such errors.
 When you go from 5 percent of all ballots being cast by mail to as much as half, as some estimates suggest is possible, those first-timers will be legion.

-But there are some caveats.
+But there are caveats.
 One is that the gap in mail-in voting in the 2020 primaries wasn’t quite as big as the latest polls suggest it could be in the general election, with Democrats casting more than 1 million mail-in votes to Republicans’ 400,000.
-It’s possible that many Democrats who plan to vote by mail won’t actually follow through on it, and it’s also possible that the politicization of this issue by Trump, who has baselessly warned of massive potential fraud, has led to partisan responses on this poll question.
+It’s possible that many Democrats who plan to vote by mail won’t follow through on it, and it’s also possible that the politicization of this issue by Trump, who has baselessly warned of massive potential fraud, has led to partisan responses on this poll question.

-It’s also possible that, short of a new law declaring that naked ballots must be counted (which seems unlikely given that Republicans control the state legislature), voters could be educated to make sure to use secrecy envelopes.
+It’s also possible that, short of a new law declaring that naked ballots must be counted (which seems unlikely, given that Republicans control the state legislature), voters could be educated to make sure to use secrecy envelopes.
 But that process would need to begin immediately, given that ballots are now cleared to be sent out and voting is beginning.

 The ruling also came alongside more favorable ones for Democrats, including extending the deadline for absentee ballots, permitting the use of drop boxes and removing the Green Party nominee from the ballot.
 So it’s hardly a disaster for Biden’s campaign.
 But if Pennsylvania is as close in 2020 as it was in 2016, “naked ballots” could be the new “hanging chads.”